quocanh21081992/gemini-assistant-shortcut/README.md

 **FOR NON-ROOT USERS**

-You can use the Smart Sidebar feature to open apps.
+You can install normaly then use the Smart Sidebar feature to open apps.